spatialstatisticsupna/Dowry_JRSSA_article/README.md

 # Crime against women in India: unveiling spatial patterns and temporal trends of dowry deaths in the districs of Uttar Pradesh
-This repository contains supplementary material the R code to fit the models described in the paper entitled _"Crime against women in India: unveiling spatial patterns and temporal trends of dowry deaths in the districs of Uttar Pradesh"_ (Vicente et al., 2019).
+This repository contains the supplementary material and R code to fit the models described in the paper entitled _"Crime against women in India: unveiling spatial patterns and temporal trends of dowry deaths in the districs of Uttar Pradesh"_ (Vicente et al., 2019).

 ## Table of contents
 - [Supplementary Material](#Supplementary-Material)